CodyReichert/awesome-cl/README.md

 For an overview and a tutorial on GUI toolkits, see [the Cookbook/GUI](https://lispcookbook.github.io/cl-cookbook/gui.html).

 * [LispWork's CAPI](http://www.lispworks.com/products/capi.html) - A portable GUI toolkit, with mobile runtime.
 Proprietary, but comes with a free version.
+* [Allegro's Common Graphics](https://franz.com/products/allegro-common-lisp/acl_gui_tools.lhtml)- a library of functions for writing windowized GUIs for Windows, Mac and Linux.
+Proprietary with a free version.
+  - since Allegro 10.1 (March, 2022), the IDE and the Common Graphics toolkit [runs in the browser](https://franz.com/ftp/pri/acl/cgjs/doc.html).
 * 👍 [Qtools](https://github.com/Shinmera/qtools/) - A Qt toolkit, based on CommonQt. [zlib][33] Also [Qtools-ui](https://github.com/Shinmera/qtools-ui) (premade UI components), with [videos](https://www.youtube.com/watch?v=KwASFOhYta4&index=7&list=PLkDl6Irujx9Mh3BWdBmt4JtIrwYgihTWp).
 * :star: [CommonQt](https://github.com/commonqt/commonqt) - A Common Lisp binding for Qt4 via QtSmoke.
 [FreeBSD][39].
 * :star: [ltk](http://www.peter-herth.de/ltk/) - A binding for the Tk toolkit.
 [LLGPL][8] or [GNU LGPL2.1][11].